mistymyto/apush/concepts/first new deal.md

-# The New Deal
+# The First New Deal
-- Proposed by Franklin Roosevelt
+- Proposed by Franklin Roosevelt in his first term
 - Repeal of Prohibition
 - Aid for the unemployed
 - Balance budgets